 Restaurants in Shepherd’s Bush

 Located above the homely Albertine wine bar, this cosy little restaurant is now owned by TV chef Allegra McEvedy (who co-founded Leon, FYI).
 Expect lots of ‘healthy’ Italian influences on the menu and plenty for vegetarians – from courgette ‘carpaccio’ to a winning plate of smoky aubergine topped with sharp caponata.
 Otherwise, go for something meaty such as an Ibérica presa pork steak with chips and chimichurri, washed down with a glass or two from the tasty wine list.
-[Note: at the time of writing, the restaurant was closed for its summer recess but due to reopen in September; Time Out editors, August 2019.]

 The Athenian White City